cloudflare/cloudflare-docs/content/pages/platform/build-caching.md

 | Next.js   | `.next/cache`        |
 | Astro     | `node_modules/.astro`|

-### Have feedback?
-If there are package managers or frameworks you want to see supported, let us know in the Pages channel of the [Cloudflare Developer Discord](https://discord.com/invite/cloudflaredev).

 ## Limits
 During this beta period, the following limits are imposed:
-* **Retention**: cache is purged 7 days after its last read date.
-Unread cache artifacts are purged 7 days after creation.
+* **Retention**: Cache is purged seven days after its last read date.
+Unread cache artifacts are purged seven days after creation.
-* **Storage**: every project is allocated 10GB.
+* **Storage**: Every project is allocated 10 GB.
 If the project cache exceeds this limit, the project will automatically start deleting artifacts that were read least recently.

+## Feedback

+If there are package managers or frameworks you want to see supported, let us know in the Pages channel of the [Cloudflare Developer Discord](https://discord.com/invite/cloudflaredev).